 Caffeine content refers to the actual amount of caffeine in a cup of coffee.
 Stronger caffeine means more of that stimulating effect that helps you feel alert and energized.
 Flavor intensity, on the other hand, refers to the richness and boldness of the coffee’s taste.
 A coffee can be strong in flavor without being high in caffeine.

-In the case of Is Arabica Coffee Strong?the caffeine content is lower than that of Robusta, which naturally contains almost twice as much caffeine.
-If you’re looking for a high-caffeine coffee, Arabica might not be your strongest option.
+In the case of Is Arabica Coffee Strong? the caffeine content is lower than that of Robusta, which naturally contains almost twice as much caffeine.
+Arabica might not be your strongest option if you’re looking for a high-caffeine coffee.
 However, in terms of flavor, Arabica is often considered superior because of its complexity and smoother taste.

 Caffeine Content in Arabica Coffee